-If the stream model is used in combination with the reference model of10.2.3 10.2.2.2 it is considered that the model in 10.2.2.210.2.3 already includes the average yearly stream contribution.
+If the stream model is used in combination with the reference model of.
+10.2.2.2 it is considered that the model in 10.2.2.2 already includes the average yearly stream contribution.

 Calculation of meteoroid stream fluxes